MuhammadNizamani/MuhammadNizamani/README.md

 - 👯 I’m looking to collaborate on Computer vision project
 - 🤔 I’m actively looking for work
 - 💬 Ask me about anything except biology
-- 🤓 I am trying to lrean Vuejs frontend endeavor with graphql
+- 🤓 I am trying to learn Vuejs frontend endeavor with graphql
 - 🤓 I am also learnling MLOps
 - 📫 How to reach me: ishaque.niz786@gmail.com
 - 😄 Pronouns: He/Him